Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Bayesian RAIM Part I: Message Passing

 In equation~$(\ast)$, $p_{\mathbf X}(\mathbf x)$ represents the prior \ac{PDF} of $\mathbf X$.
 Since we are focusing on a single epoch, we will omit $p_{\mathbf X}(\mathbf x)$ from message passing.

-The sum-product rule \cite{kschischang2001factor} is adopted for running the message passing on the cycle-free factor graph, and the schedule is straightforward as follows: Messages are passed from variable node $\Lambda_i$ to variable node $\mathbf{X}$ in steps \circled{1}-\circled{4} along all $M$ branches.
-In step \circled{5}, variable node $\mathbf{X}$ computes the product of all received messages, which after normalization is the posterior \ac{PDF} of $\mathbf{X}$.
+Applying the sum-product rule \cite{kschischang2001factor} on this cycle-free factor graph leads to a straightforward message passing schedule: Messages are passed from variable node $\Lambda_i$ to variable node $\mathbf{X}$ in steps \circled{1}-\circled{4} along all $M$ branches in parallel.
+Then in step \circled{5}, variable node $\mathbf{X}$ computes the product of all received messages, which after normalization is the posterior \ac{PDF} of $\mathbf{X}$.
 These steps are sufficient for position estimation and PL computation of the current positioning epoch.
-Optionally, messages can be further passed back to variable node $\Lambda_i$ in steps \circled{6}-\circled{9} along each branch to obtain the posterior \ac{PMF} of $\Lambda_i$.\footnote{In a real-life positioning system, measurement states in consecutive epochs are likely correlated, making it reasonable to update $p_{\Lambda_i}(\lambda_i)$ for the next positioning epoch using the obtained posterior \ac{PMF}.
+Messages can be further passed back to variable node $\Lambda_i$ in steps \circled{6}-\circled{9} along each branch to obtain the posterior \ac{PMF} of $\Lambda_i$.\footnote{In a real-life positioning system, measurement states in consecutive epochs are likely correlated, making it reasonable to update $p_{\Lambda_i}(\lambda_i)$ for the next positioning epoch using the obtained posterior \ac{PMF}.
 However, as this is beyond the scope of this paper, so steps \circled{6}-\circled{9} are not discussed further.}